 - Therefore 750ml are wasted every boil

-Lastly, if you’re reading this thinking ‘well what about renewable/green energy?’—it’s a good point to raise, and something we’ll certainly cover in an Eco Blog to come.
+Lastly, if you’re reading this thinking ‘well what about renewable/green energy?’
+We cover it in Green Energy Tariffs Explained.

 And remember that ultimately, if you want to become a low carbon footprint house, it’s sustained changes to your energy habits that will have the biggest impact.

 Pawprint’s carbon footprint data is powered and fact-checked by Mike Berners-Lee’s Small World Consulting.
 Mike is an advisor to Pawprint and author of How bad are bananas? the carbon footprint of everything